top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/20_linux.md

     duckiebot $ lsblk

-Under name you should see `sda1`, with size about 28.7GB and nothing under the `MOUNTPOINT` column (if you see something under `MOUNTPOINT` congrats you are done.
+Under name you should see `sda1`, with size about 28.7GB and nothing under the `MOUNTPOINT` column (if you see something under `MOUNTPOINT` congrats you are done).

 Next make a directory to mount to: